 Astronomy and Science Communication and Society

-Reasons to Choose Astronomy in Leiden
+Reasons to choose Astronomy and SCS in Leiden

-6. The Leiden programme is particularly appreciated for its emphasis on the interface between observation and theory: interpretation, modeling and simulation.
+- The Leiden programme is particularly appreciated for its emphasis on the interface between observation and theory: interpretation, modeling and simulation.